sethforprivacy/optoutpod.com/content/episodes/special-viktor-veksai-ivpn.md

 author: Seth For Privacy
 authorTwitter: sethforprivacy
 date: "2021-12-03T15:49:17-05:00"
-description: Wanting to find a solid VPN provider, but struggling to break through all of the marketing fluff and grandiose claims?
+summary: Wanting to find a solid VPN provider, but struggling to break through all of the marketing fluff and grandiose claims?
 This episode, we're sitting down with Viktor, a member of the IVPN team, the newest sponsor of Opt Out to discuss the ethos behind IVPN, their approach to providing privacy to users, and some of